 - Put the pizzas into the oven and cook for 12 minutes until golden brown (you may need to swap the pizzas around during cooking to ensure they cook evenly, and you may find that they take a little longer than 12 minutes depending on where they are in the oven).

-Active time and total time assume that you are also making the pizza dough.
-If you're using ready-made dough/bases then the active time is 10 minutes and the total time is 37 minutes.
+NotesThe prep time and total time assume that you are also making the pizza dough.
+If you're using ready-made dough/bases then the prep time is 10 minutes and the total time is 37 minutes.
 Have you tried this recipe?
 Please leave a comment and rating at the bottom of the page to let others know what you thought.